 Human Trafficking

-If you or someone you know has been a victim of human trafficking contact an organization dedicated to promoting victim rights, such as the National Human Trafficking Resource Center.
+Oklahoma law does not recognize consent as a defense to human trafficking.
+Victims of human trafficking can't give their consent to criminal sexual exploitation.
+If you or someone you know has been a victim of human trafficking, contact an organization dedicated to promoting victim rights, such as the National Human Trafficking Resource Center.

 Houses of Prostitution

-Under Oklahoma's prostitution laws, it is also illegal to operate a house of prostitution or any other facility that is intended to be a place of unlawful sexual intercourse.
-Operating a prostitution house is a misdemeanor offense and is punishable by a fine of at least $2,000 for each offense.
+Under Oklahoma's prostitution laws, it is also illegal to operate a house of prostitution or any other facility a defendant uses to conduct unlawful sexual intercourse.
+Operating a prostitution house is a misdemeanor and is punishable by a fine of at least $2,000.
+The state can fine you for each offense.